 Brand Family - Enter the brand family for the product being reported.
 This should agree with the UPC identified in the UPC number field.
-Refer to the electronic filing Table of Codes.
+Refer to the Electronic Filing Guide Table of Codes.

 Unit - Enter the lowest number of consumable units in the retail package being reported.
 Unit Description - Enter the appropriate unit description code.
-Refer to the electronic filing Table of Codes.
+Refer to the Electronic Filing Guide Table of Codes.

-Weight/Volume - Enter the total weight or volume of the retail package being reported.
+Weight/Volume - Enter the total weight (tobacco products) or volume (vape products) of the retail package being reported.

-Value-Enter the dollar value for the product being reported.
+Value - Enter the dollar value for the product being reported.
 Check with the specific state into which the tobacco products are being shipped if you have questions about that state's specific tax base.